wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

   This issue type seems to have a high false positive rate currently.
 * SecurityCheck-CUSTOM1 - To allow people to have custom taint types
 * SecurityCheck-CUSTOM2 - ditto
+* SecurityCheck-DoubleEscaped - Detecting that HTML is being double escaped
 * SecurityCheck-OTHER - At the moment, this corresponds to things that don't have an escaping function to make input safe. e.g. `eval( $_GET['foo'] ); require $_GET['bar'];`
 * SecurityCheck-LikelyFalsePositive - A potential issue, but probably not.